 Buses

-Buses operate throughout Melbourne, covering a wider area than trams and trains.
-They are especially useful for reaching areas not served by other forms of public transport, including outer suburbs and regional areas, although they can be slow and are impacted by traffic.
+Buses operate throughout Melbourne and cover a wider area than trams and trains.
+They are handy for reaching areas not served by other forms of public transport, including outer suburbs and regional areas, although they can be slow and are impacted by traffic.
+Melbourne's buses stop at shopping centers, sports venues, hospitals and schools, and often intersect with train and tram lines as well.
+Approximately 400 regular bus routes service metropolitan Melbourne, and night buses are also available, allowing you to enjoy Melbourne's nightlife with the peace of mind that you can get home safely.

 Trams